 Selecting the Wrong Type of Budget Form

 Many of the grant applicants choose the budget type that does not match their research expenditure.
 These research writers select the budget form without having any idea about the two types.
-Some applicants fill out the short budget form when their research requires a detailed-budget form while the others do vice versa.
+Some applicants fill out the short budget form when their research requires a detailed-budget form while the others do and vice versa.
 This act of wrong selection portrays your lack of knowledge about the budgeting process.
 The grant reviewers classify this error as carelessness on the grant writer’s part and immediately decline the application.

 Accepting a brilliant research proposal with a budget section that misfits its research finance is just like buying an exquisite item without counting the money you paid for it.
 Hence, the funding agencies always give importance to the budget information provided for the research conduction before approving any grant proposal.
 Several points to remember before choosing the type of budget form for the budget section are:

 There are two types of budget forms